 - Aventura (which is between Fort Lauderdale and Miami)

 - Fort Myers

-If you have a change to your GAHT medication (changing routes, adding a new GAHT medication, or switching oils due to an allergic reaction), you will need to sign a new informed consent in person for the new GAHT medication you are taking.
-Note that if you want to change routes of medication, such as switching from estrogen (E) patches to E pills, for example, you have to go in person before your provider can order pills.
+- Changes to your GAHT Medication (changing routes, adding a new GAHT medication, or switching oils due to an allergic reaction): You must sign a new informed consent in person for the new GAHT medication you are taking.
+Note that this includes changing the route of your medication, such as switching from estrogen (E) patches to E pills.

-For allergic reactions, we can send a one-time refill of the new medication.
-However, you then need to be seen in person to sign a new informed consent form before we can send any additional medication refills.
+- Allergic reactions: we can send a one-time refill of the new medication.
+However, you must be seen in person to sign a new informed consent form before we can send any additional medication refills.